I love big abandoned industry & Abandoned Guterl Specialty Steel was definitely big EPIC!

-in August of 2019 I set out on a weekend road trip with my good friend Freaktography.
-We head across the boarder into the United States with several locations to explore as well the plan of sleeping inside an abandoned insane asylum!
+in August of 2019 I explored the Abandoned Guterl Specialty Steel/Simonds Saw Mill.
+I headed across the boarder into the United States with several locations to explore as well the plan of sleeping inside an abandoned insane asylum!
 One of the locations on our list was an abandoned steel mill which we had known about for many years but never took the time to actually get over there & explore it.
 That was about to change!

 The plant dates back to the early 1900`s when operations moved from Chicago to Lockport where the plant would be powered cheap electricity being produced by nearby Niagara Falls.
 The first steel produced at the new plant was in January of 1911.
 11 years later the company changed its name to Simonds Saw and Steel Company & had approximately 2,200 employees.
 After just 25 years they stopped producing saws all together.